carbon-language/carbon-lang/docs/design/code_and_name_organization.md

 We expect `impl` to be used for implementations of `interface`.
-This isn't quite as bad as if we used `interface` instead of `api` because of the `api` export syntax on entities, such as `api fn Foo()`, which could create ambiguities as `interface fn Foo()`.
+This isn't quite as bad as if we used `interface` instead of `api` because of the `api` export syntax on entities, such as `api fn DoSomething()`, which could create ambiguities as `interface fn DoSomething()`.
 It may still confuse people to see an `interface impl` in an `api` file.
 However, we're touching on related concepts and don't see a great alternative.

 #### Function-like syntax